Why Hiring a Car Accident Lawyer is Critical

 For example, let’s say it is determined that Jenny is to be held responsible for 80% fault and Sara is responsible for 20% fault.
 If Sara files a claim against Jenny for the accident, she will be able to receive up to 80% compensation.
 If Sara had not been able to prove that Jenny had more than 50% fault on her side, she would not have been able to make a claim due to Idaho’s modified comparative fault law.

 Without a lawyer on your side, it will be easier for insurance companies to utilize unfair loopholes and policies against you.
-Car accident lawyers are trained to spot these actions, and they can fight for your rights.
-Your lawyer will become a key tool to help you ensure you are getting fair compensation from a car accident injury claim.
+Accident attorneys are trained to spot these actions, and they can fight for your rights.
+Your lawyer will become a key tool to help you ensure you are getting fair compensation from a car crash claim.

-Overall, it is worth hiring a car accident injury lawyer in any situation where fault and damages need to be determined to ensure you do not end up being unfairly blamed or held liable for a situation that was out of your control.
+Overall, it is worth hiring legal representation in any situation where fault and damages need to be determined to ensure you do not end up being unfairly blamed or held liable for a situation that was out of your control.

 This is one of the most commonly asked questions about any type of settlement, but the answer is not very helpful because the settlement you can expect depends largely on two factors: